Elegant Angel: History

 Elegant Angel (EA) was founded in 1990 by Collins in partnership with pornographic film maker John Stagliano as a subsidiary of Stagliano's Evil Angel Video.

-The two labels soon became a pioneer of Gonzo pornography, along with other producers such as Rodney Moore and Ed Powers.
+The two labels soon became pioneers of gonzo pornography, along with other producers such as Rodney Moore and Ed Powers.
 Stagliano had pioneered the Gonzo genre in the late 1980s.

 In 1996, Collins established Elegant Angel as a separate company, and in 1998 it ended all cooperation with Evil Angel.
 His departure from Evil Angel has been called "less than amicable", and he and Stagliano are apparently "ex-friend[s]".
 At the time Collins said that Stagliano "couldn't run a business, and would fail without him".
 According to Stagliano, "Patrick's a bully", "and he wasn't doing his job properly".
 "I should have fired him years ago".

-Israel Chapa Gonzalez who was a designer, cameraman and often performed on screen, joined Elegant Angel in 1996 as a set designer.
+Israel Chapa Gonzalez, who was a designer, cameraman and often performed on screen, joined Elegant Angel in 1996 as a set designer.
 On 27 May 1997, he shot dead Glendale police officer Charles A. Lazzaretto and wounded two others at the company's warehouse in Chatsworth.
 Throughout the night he exchanged fires with the police and at 6am next morning police entered the building and found Gonzales dead from a gunshot wound.